Accountable Plans for Reimbursing Employees

 No, there's no requirement that you submit a written plan to the IRS.
 But you should be able to prove you have defined your requirements for reimbursing employees for expenses.
-You will need something in writing to show the IRS that you understand what an accountable plan is and that you are operating your business to the requirements.

-First, you need to put these requirements in writing, as part of your employee policy and procedures manual.
+It's a good idea to put these requirements in writing, as part of your employee policy and procedures manual.

-Second, you should document all transactions with employees for their reimbursements of expenses, keeping records to show that all requirements of the accountable plan were followed.
+Document all transactions with employees for their reimbursements of expenses, keeping records to show that all requirements of the accountable plan were followed.